 Best place to celebrate a work deal?

-Who has inspired you in life?
+Who has been an inspiration in your life?

 Worst work habit?